-Cupping has many names, expressions and incarnations.
+Cupping has many names, expressions, and incarnations.
 Cupping has been used in traditional medicine for thousands of years having been recorded on the Ebers Papyrus (1550 BC), one of the oldest living medical documents preserved today.
-Even Hippocrates mentions cupping in medical literature from 400 BC.
-Cupping has roots in the Middle East, Asia, Northern & Eastern Europe and North American traditional peoples.
-Cups can be made from glass, bamboo, animal horns and shells.
+Even Hippocrates mentions cupping in the medical literature from 400 BC.
+Cupping has roots in the Middle East, Asia, Northern & Eastern Europe, and North American traditional peoples.
+Cups can be made from glass, bamboo, animal horns, and shells.

 Cups are applied to the skin using a flame to create a vacuum, this is referred to as Fire Cupping.
 Cups can also be applied with a pump like suction that draws the air out of the cup.
 The skin literally draws up into the cup creating tightness.

 A few female celebrities, like Gwyneth Paltrow, Nicole Richie, and Jennifer Aniston, have made some waves showing up with cup marks on their backs.

 Cupping is known to draw out toxins and purify the body.
 Some theorize that cupping promotes health by facilitating the removal of toxins.
 The cupping action draws toxins to the surface of the skin where the immune system is better able to eliminate them.

 Others theorize that cupping helps reset the fascia that lies under the muscle and helps keep the shape of the muscle.
 Tension and stagnation can alter the tone of the muscle and fascia and create “knots” and trigger points.
 Cupping helps disperse this stagnation.